antarctic672/homelab-project/README.md

 This is my first lab.
 Probably the documentation is not that serious, and I am sorry for that.
 But at least you can truly see how things are working out for me.
 I don't have any new labs on my mind, but definitely, after this one, I will look for other chances to gain new hands on experience.
 Currently I am pursuing CCNA certification, learning the material and doing cisco labs.
-So far I like the material, and I will hold tight to keep the discipline for doing it.
+So far I like the material, and I will hold tight to keep the discipline.
 I guess see you soon :/